parallelmicroscopy/RAP-software/README.md

 <b>In the terminal from the root of your project: </b>

 You need to install the python requirements into a 'venv'.
 This can be done with the following commands:
+on windows
 ```
+#1

+# On Windows
 python -m venv venv
 venv\Scripts\activate

+# On macOS / Linux
+python3 -m venv venv
+source venv/bin/activate

+#2

 python -m pip install --upgrade pip
 pip install -r requirements.txt
 ```

 Installing the Javascript requirements
 ```
 npm install
 ```